tanaes/whopping_Voron_mods/pcb_klicky/README.md

 This material enables you to assemble one complete toolhead mount and two complete probes.

-I would be very grateful if you could fill out a feedback survey so I can improve the kit in the future!

 ### CHANGE LOG
 - 2022-05-20: updated STLs to better match provided M2 heatset inserts
 - 2023-12-05: updated readme file